Services & Specialties

 check-foster-mary

-The CHECK (Comprehensive Health Evaluations for Cincinnati’s Kids) Foster Care Center is here to help with the medical needs of your child during a time of transition.
+The CHECK (Comprehensive Health Evaluations for Cincinnati’s Kids) Center is here to help with the medical needs of children with child welfare involvement through the CHECK Foster Care Clinic and the CHECK-IN medical consultation service.

-Patient representatives Janae Lucas and Jeanette Williams as well as social worker Tiffany McDonald assist clinicians and families with obtaining medical history, scheduling specialty appointments and locating and establishing continuity in pediatric care for your child.
+Patient representatives Janae Lucas and Jeanette Williams as well as social workers Tiffany McDonald and Jackie Unkrich assist clinicians and families with obtaining medical history, scheduling specialty appointments, providing social interventions and community resources, and locating and establishing a medical home.

 Our Services